NorskRegnesentral/skchange/docs/source/index.rst

 Welcome to skchange
 ===================

-A python library for fast collective anomaly and changepoint detection.
+A python library for fast change point and segment anomaly detection.
 The library is designed to be compatible with `sktime <https://www.sktime.net>`_.
 `Numba <https://numba.readthedocs.io>`_ is used for computational speed.